equinor/echo-tag-scanner/docs/roadmap.md

 - Improve *Capture Recolouring* to reduce the sizes of the captures.
 (Will increase the hit rate and make the scanner faster)
 - Do *Improved UX*
 - Implement Computer Vision API 4.0 (This may increase our hit rate slightly)
+- If hit rate is low when the zoom value is above 1, do *Upscale camera feed on zooming*

 Without having done any analysis on the actual feasibility of these actions, if we assume everything is possible to implement today, we are looking at development until autumn 2023 before the tag scanner is close to being a 100% optimized for field work.